 Investment interest and activity has come from a wide range of funders, including impact and mission funds, corporate venture funds, and agtech funds, as well as philanthropic foundations and government agencies.
 Active lead investors and strategic investors in the plant-based meat landscape will provide the audience with a lens into their criteria when exploring investment opportunities in plant-based meat, what areas excite them the most, where they would like to see new entrants to fund, and more.

 Rosie Wardle, Programme Director, FAIRR Initiative, Jeremy Coller Foundation

-Brian Loeb, Associate, Conti Ventures, Continental Grain Company
+Brian Loeb, Investor, CGC Ventures, Continental Grain Company

 Jeff Bercovici, San Francisco Bureau Chief, Inc. Magazine (moderator)

 Megan Poinski, Senior Editor, FoodDive (moderator)